Fergus-Lai/portfolio-backend/src/data/Portfolio.md

 The site you are on right now

-Emulate a linux terminal experience and display my portfolio
+Inspired by Linux Terminal

+User access information via Linux style command

-Frontend deployed on vercecl
+Frontend deployed on Vercel

-Backend deployed on render
+Backend deployed on Render